 Canadian Environmental Guidelines

-Nickel and its compounds were not included in the Canadian government environmental guidelines reviewed.[9-12]
+Nickel and its compounds were not included in other Canadian government environmental guidelines reviewed.[12,13,14,15]

 DSL – eight nickel compounds are included (already risk managed)